AdobeDocs/experience-platform.en/help/hygiene/ui/browse.md

 ## List and filter existing work orders

-When you first access the **[!UICONTROL Data cleansing]** workspace in the UI, a list of existing work orders is shown along with their basic details.
+When you first access the **[!UICONTROL Data Cleansing]** workspace in the UI, a list of existing work orders is shown along with their basic details.

 The list only shows work orders for one category at a time Select **[!UICONTROL Consumer]** to view a list of customer deletion tasks, and **[!UICONTROL Dataset]** to view a list of time-to-live (TTL) schedules for datasets.